 As part of that review, we decide whether to continue with current arrangements, to renegotiate or to tender.
 If we tender, then we will decide based on cost, quality and range of service, quality of the relationship, commitment to our union and industry and ethical and other considerations.

 Wages and conditions of most MEAA staff are regulated by the MEAA Staff Agreement..

 Wages are adjusted each year by an average of major negotiated agreements.
 Remuneration for staff members is set when they commence employment, based on an assessment of skills and experience.

 An annual review covers salaries, although staff earning up to about $60,000 (including administrative staff) have access to annual increments subject to satisfactory performance.
-Any rises require the approval of the CEO.
+Any rises require the approval of the chief executive.

 Salaries of staff are reported in the annual report in a banding table that compares salaries on a year-on-year basis.
-The salaries of the employed regional directors are set by the CEO through the performance review process.
+The salaries of the employed regional directors are set by the chief executive through the performance review process.

-The salary of the CEO is set by the Board.
+The salary of the chief executive is set by the Board.